Writers and artistes ask people to strengthen democracy by voting

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Writers, artistes and scholars have announced support for democracy and the democratic system in Pakistan, appealing to the masses to exercise their right to vote and elect the representatives of their choice.
+Writers, artists and scholars have announced support for democracy and the democratic system in Pakistan, appealing to the masses to exercise their right to vote and elect the representatives of their choice.

 Famous poet and writer Ghulam Ali Wafa suggested that the people must come forward to save democracy by electing their representatives.
 HE said a point raised by former premier Mian Nawaz Sharif was of a great worth that the mission of peace and a powerful Pakistan could only be achieved by the power of vote.